peteEH/m3usb-splitter/README.md

 --- Samsung T5 500GB SSD plugs into the data port
 --- included tesla charging cable for docking plugs into the power only port

+## LICENSE ##
+Hardware License is Creative Commons - Attribution 3.0

+Feel free to use these files to learn, explore electronics.